 Best Time of Year to Visit Edinburgh

-Edinburgh’s weather can be summarized in three words: wet, gray, and depressing.
+Edinburgh’s weather can be summarized in three words: wet, grey, and depressing.
 But when the skies clear for brief periods in the summer and fall, Edinburgh can be one of the most beautiful places to be in all of Europe.

 From a weather perspective, Winter is the most miserable.
 As it is close to the ocean, the winter temperatures average just a hair above freezing for most of January and February.